willhardy/djdd/README.rst

 Your code needs to define the following:
  * requirements.txt
- * venv-debian-requirements.txt
+ * venv-debian-requirements.txt (required debian packages for virtualenv packages)
- * src-debian-requirements.txt
+ * src-debian-requirements.txt (required debian packages for src)
  * When running the script, you will need to provide arguments to communicate:
-   - the software's name
+   - the software's name (used in package and script names, keep it short, no spaces etc)
-   - the software's variant (for multitenancy)
+   - the software's variant (optional, for multitenancy)
    - the version hash to be built
    - the build directory (see below for creating the build directory)